-The purpose of this document (BMT Guidelines) is to provide guidance for developing harmonized methodologies in the generation of molecular data in order to ensure that the quality of the data produced can be universally accepted for database construction.
-The BMT Guidelines are intended to address the need to build databases containing molecular profiles of varieties, possibly produced in different laboratories using different technologies.
+The purpose of this document (BMT Guidelines) is to provide guidance for developing harmonized methodologies with the aim of generating high quality molecular data for a range of applications.
+The BMT Guidelines are also intended to address the construction of databases containing molecular profiles of varieties, possibly produced in different laboratories using different technologies.
 This sets high demands on the quality of the markers and on the necessity of reproducing data using these markers in situations where equipment and/or reaction chemicals might change.
 In addition, specific precautions need to be taken regarding the quality of data entered into a database.

-With regard to the possible use of molecular markers in the examination of Distinctness, Uniformity and Stability ("DUS") the current situation within UPOV is explained in the Annex to this document.
+With regard to the possible use of molecular markers in the examination of Distinctness, Uniformity and Stability (DUS), the current situation within UPOV is explained in the Annex to this document.